What is German Volume Training?

 The 60% Rule

 Start with 60% of your 1RM, or a weight you could lift for 20 reps.
 Yes, it will feel light at first.
-By set 8, you'll understand why.
+By set 8, you will understand why.

 Example Calculation